Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 2 Januari 2026 12.37.08 UTC
+- WIB: Jumat, 2 Januari 2026 13.48.17 UTC
-- WITA: Jumat, 2 Januari 2026 13.37.08 UTC
+- WITA: Jumat, 2 Januari 2026 14.48.17 UTC
-- WIT: Jumat, 2 Januari 2026 14.37.08 UTC
+- WIT: Jumat, 2 Januari 2026 15.48.17 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: friendship
+Kategori: funny